Ozolmuiža Manor

-Ozolmuiža Manor (Ozolmuižas kungu māja, Gut Lappier) is an Early Classicism style manor house built for Count George Johann von Mellinn at the end of the 18th century in the historical region of Vidzeme, northern Latvia.
+Ozolmuiža Manor (Ozolmuižas kungu māja, Gut Lappier) is an Early Classicism style manor house built for Count George Johann von Mellin at the end of the 18th century in Brīvzemnieki Parish, Limbaži Municipality, in the Vidzeme region of Latvia.

 History

 Ozolmuiža Manor was a knight's manor (fideicommiss) in Livonia, Kreis Wolmar, Dikļi parish.
 It is currently located in the village of Ozolmuiža in Limbaži Municipality, Latvia.

 The first records indicate that in 1334 Korff became manor owner.
 Originally it was side manor of the Carlsberg Manor.
-Heinrich Korwen inherited it from his Ungern clan.
-In 1521, Heinrich Ungern sold the manor to his sisters for 6,000 marks.
+Heinrich Korwen inherited it from the House of Ungern-Sternberg.
+In 1521, Heinrich von Ungern sold the manor to his sisters for 6,000 marks.
 In 1542 manors were divided and Ozoli got the children of his married sister Elisabeth, by name Rosenid.
 Of these sons, only Kersten survived the manor, who also bequeathed it to his son Jürgen.
 His daughter Gertrud took possession of the manor by von Mengden in 1648.